kerfallak/transpilr/README.md

 * **outputPath**: string value to provide output directory/file path
 * **Minify**: boolean value to indicate that the output should be minify
 * **Watch**: boolean value to indicate that the output should be updated on every single change and save of the source files
+* **all**: boolean value to indicate that all javascript files including spec/test files should be transpiled

 ## Authors